-We conclude by presenting empirical applications to demonstrate that candidate- and electioncentered early money measures are conceptually-district quantities.
+We conclude by presenting empirical applications to demonstrate that candidate- and election-centered early money measures are conceptually-district quantities.
 Specifically, we assess how well candidate- and election-centered early money measures perform as predictors for a candidate's future fundraising and likelihood of primary election victory in U.S. House elections held from 2010 to 2020.
 When included in the same model, we find that both a candidate-centered and an election-centered measure for early fundraising exert a statistically significant, independent effect on a candidate's future fundraising and her electoral success.
-We find that our candidate-centered measure is the stronger fundraising predictor for total primary fundraising-which is a candidatecentered outcome.
+We find that our candidate-centered measure is the stronger fundraising predictor for total primary fundraising-which is a candidate-centered outcome.
 We also find that our election-centered measure is a stronger fundraising predictor for primary success-which is an election-centered outcome.
 In this way, our results align with our expectations regarding the theoretical mechanisms linked to each measurement strategy.
-Put different, these results also emphasize that candidate- and election-centered early money measures capture distinct quantities of interest, reasserting the importance of typing theory to measurement.

 This paper seeks to reinvigorate scholarly discussion on the measurement of money in politics and pushes scholars to emphasize the role of money in explaining political outcomes.
 We demonstrate that measuring early fundraising is not straightforward and that scholars' measurement choices can have important implications for inference.
 These challenges, though, should not constrain research.
 We provide practical advice for measuring early fundraising and offer resources to aid scholars in their early money measurement.
 Though we center our analysis on campaign finance in U.S. House elections, this examination should serve as a jumping-off point for work assessing fundraising in other electoral contexts; many of the same measurement complexities evident here are present in U.S. elections held at the local and state levels.